 The beaches in the south don’t really have sand, are extremely hot in summer, and have small coral reefs.
 We found the reefs to be larger and livelier on Eilat’s side.

 The Mediterranean beaches in Israel are excellent, with long stretches of sand and clear water.
 There are lively urban beaches and secluded ones.
-Israel isn’t purely a beach destination, but it’s a pleasant add-on.
-Plus, the beaches in Tel-Aviv are some of the best urban beaches we have ever visited.
+Israel isn’t purely a beach destination but a pleasant add-on.
+Plus, the beaches in Tel Aviv are some of the best urban beaches we have ever visited.

 Finally, Jordan is a conservative Muslim country, and wearing revealing clothes to the beach is tricky.
 In Israel, there’s no such problem at all!